wangziqi2013/wangziqi2013.github.io/_posts/2021-09-17-babelfish.markdown

    like other permission bits?
    Where are the CCID field stored?
 In the page table?
 What if there are not sufficient number of vacant bits in the current Intel PTE?
-   Obviously software has no way to intervene this, as the TLB lookup and page walk are fully controlled by the MMU.
+   Obviously software has no way to set the O bit or the CCID field in the TLB, as the TLB lookup and page walk are fully controlled by the MMU.

 4. Is it a hard requirement that all processes sharing translation entries must use the same page table?
-   I guess it is positive, because otherwise, the TLB needs to identify redundant entries and merge them.
+   I guess it is positive, because otherwise, the TLB may fetch redundant entries with different ASIDs but identical VAs, in which case it also needs to identify redundant entries and merge them.

 This paper proposes BabelFish, a virtual memory optimization that aims at reducing duplicated TLB entries and page table entries.
 BabelFish is motived by the fact that containerized processes often share physical pages and the